 Once you’ve picked your platform, it’s time to let your neighbors know.

-When you write your first email to your neighbors, we encourage you to be thoughtful about the language you use to promote your group.
-We find that group organizers who have the most success keep things open, at least in the early stages; they emphasize that while your group is guided by a core mission, what you’ll do together will be shaped by the unique talents and prerogatives of the people who show up.
+When you reach out to your neighbors, we encourage you to be thoughtful about the language you use to promote your group.
+We find that group organizers who have the most success keep things open, at least in the early stages.
+They emphasize that while your group is guided by a core mission, what you’ll do together will be shaped by the unique talents and prerogatives of the people who show up.

 Here’s how you might consider marketing a general audience who might not have heard of Strong Towns, in the form of an email:

 This group will discuss the ins and outs of the Strong Towns vision, what that approach might mean specifically for [your city name], and identify what we can accomplish together to make it real.
 No prior experience reading Strong Towns is necessary; all that’s required is an open mind and a readiness to talk about what you’re most passionate about in our community.
 You can join our group by visiting [Link] or contacting [email].